 Any changes made within the agency that differ from the information on the initial agency application (i.e., name change, change in ownership, licensed producer, etc.) must be submitted in writing to the South Carolina Department of Insurance.

 CHANGE OF AGENCY ADDRESS

 S.C.
 Code Section 38-43-107 requires agency owners to notify the Department within 30 days of any address change.
-Agencies can update their address online.
+Agencies can update their address by emailing the address change form to our office.
 Failure to keep a current agency address will result in administrative penalties being assessed against the agency.

 Steps to Obtain an Agency License